Junkers Ju87G-2 Stuka German Anti Tank Attacker Hasegawa 1/48

 I opened the muzzle of the 37mm gun and flash suppressor small holes.

 It is difficult to put the spinner decal neatly.
 I used the decal fit very much but had slightly wrinkled.

 Because the landing light inside was empty, I fitted a clear plastic part.
-When the inside was seen, it was so unattractive looking, I painted with clear gray and it’s like smoked painting.
+When the inside was seen, it was so unattractive looking, I painted it with clear gray and it’s like a smoked painting.
 Slightly seeing looks good.